communications-mining

 Let's also assume that each email can contain a customer ID (either in the subject or the body of the email).
 The customer ID needs to be extracted so that it can be used when creating a ticket from the email.
 But since customers sometimes forget to include the customer ID, we want to make this field optional so that a ticket can be created even if no customer ID is present.

 Figure 5.
-Reviewed comment with assigned "Cancellation" label and extracted "Customer ID" entity
+Reviewed comment with assigned "Cancellation" label and extracted "Customer ID" general field

 In order to be able to categorize emails into the four workflow queues, the model has been trained to predict the labels "Renewal", "Cancellation", "Admin", and "Urgent".
-In order to extract the customer ID, a "Customer ID" entity has been configured.
-(Communications Mining comes with many pre-built entity kinds; further entity kinds can be added based on the needs of your specific integration.
-You can see a list of currently available entities here, and learn about requesting new entity kinds here).
+In order to extract the customer ID, a "Customer ID" general field has been configured.
+(Communications Mining comes with many pre-built general field kinds; further general field kinds can be added based on the needs of your specific integration.
+You can see a list of currently available general fields here, and learn about requesting new general field kinds here).

 We can now come up with a mapping between the predicted label(s) received from Communications Mining and the workflow queue the email should go into: